-- (k) Adjustment reflects additional non-recurring costs from executed contracts with third party vendors related to the establishment of Amrize as a standalone public company, which are expected to be incurred in relation to the Spin-Off.
+- (k) Adjustment reflects additional non-recurring costs from executed contracts with third party vendors related to the establishment of Amrize as a standalone public company, which are expected to be incurred in relation to the Spin-off.
 These costs primarily consist of estimable costs related to advisor fees.
-These costs are necessary to facilitate the Spin-Off and establish Amrize as an autonomous entity.
-These adjustments are comprised of non-recurring costs of \$3.0 million in Selling, general, and administrative expenses for the year ended December 31, 2024.
-Actual charges that will be incurred pursuant to these executed contracts with third-party vendors could be different from these estimates. - (1) Adjustment reflects the income tax effect of the autonomous entity pro forma adjustments using the applicable statutory tax rates in effect within the respective tax jurisdictions during the periods presented, and the expected effects of the Separation and Distribution Agreement.
+These costs are necessary to facilitate the Spin-off and establish Amrize as an autonomous entity.
+These adjustments are comprised of non-recurring costs of \$0 million and \$3.2 million in Selling, general, and administrative expenses for the three months ended March 31, 2025 and the year ended December 31, 2024, respectively.
+Actual charges that will be incurred pursuant to these executed contracts with third-party vendors could be different from these estimates. - (l) Adjustment reflects the income tax effect of the autonomous entity pro forma adjustments using the applicable statutory tax rates in effect within the respective tax jurisdictions during the periods presented, and the expected effects of the Separation and Distribution Agreement.
 The applicable tax rates could be impacted depending on many factors subsequent to the transaction and may be materially different from the pro forma results.